Deepak699/blogCrudapi/README.md

 To run this project, you will need to add the following environment variables to your .env file

 `DB_URI`
-Add your mongodb Atlas Link to this environment variable to connect to your database

 ## Screenshots